1949 Alabama Crimson Tide football team: Vanderbilt

 The Crimson Tide lost for the second consecutive week against the Vanderbilt Commodores by a final score of 14–7 at Dudley Field.
 After a scoreless first quarter, both teams scored second-quarter touchdowns in a span of just one minute to make the halftime score 7–7.
 The Commodores scored first on a 29-yard Dean Davidson run and the Crimson Tide responded with a nine-yard Ed Salem pass to Tom Calvin.
 Joe Hicks then scored the game-winning touchdown in the fourth quarter on a one-yard run.
 Alabama then drove to the Vandy 12-yard line late in the fourth when a fourth down pass went incomplete to preserve the Commodores victory.
-The loss brought Alabama's all-time record against Vanderbilt to 16–12–1.